Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: Conclusions

 \section{Conclusions}

-In this Letter, we build upon our previous analysis of stellar population parameters of 140 individual passive galaxies at intermediate redshift \citep{Borghi2021} to derive cosmological constraints using the cosmic chronometer approach. \begin{enumerate} \item We derive a direct and cosmology-independent estimate of the Hubble parameter $H(z=0.75)=98.8\pm33.6~\kmsMpc$ including both statistical and systematic uncertainties.
-The latters are obtained by varying the indices adopted to estimate mean stellar ages, the binning scheme, and by assuming different stellar population synthesis models and star formation histories. \item We propose a simple model to analyze age-redshift relations of CC at different stellar velocity dispersion $\sigma_\star$ regimes.
-Assuming a flat $\Lambda$CDM universe, we obtain $H_0=72^{+27}_{-19}~\kmsMpc$, and a typical formation time of $\tf=3.2^{+1.8}_{-1.3}$~Gyr after the Big Bang for the high $\sigma_\star$ ($>215~\kms$) sub-sample. \end{enumerate} This work demonstrates that it is possible to extend the cosmic chronometer approach by performing a detailed study of galaxy stellar populations with spectral indices, providing at the same time information on galaxy evolution and cosmology.
-In view of the extremely interesting constraints to $H_0$ from gravitational waves \citep[e.g. GW170817,][]{Abbott2017} and of the improvements expected in the near future, an important step forward will be the combination of CC and GW analyses, in order to reconstruct for the first time a cosmology-independent expansion history of the Universe from $z\sim 0$ to $z\sim2$.
+In this Letter, we build upon our previous analysis of stellar population parameters of 140 individual passive galaxies at intermediate redshift \citep{Borghi2022a} to derive cosmological constraints using the cosmic chronometer approach. \begin{enumerate} \item We derive a new direct and cosmology-independent estimate of the Hubble parameter $H(z=0.75)=98.8\pm33.6~\kmsMpc$, including both statistical and systematic uncertainties.
+The latter are obtained by varying the indices adopted to estimate mean stellar ages, the binning scheme, and by assuming different stellar population synthesis models and star formation histories.
+The accuracy is dominated at the moment by the limited statistics of the sample of cosmic chronometers studied, but nevertheless provide interesting perspectives in light of future large spectroscopic surveys. \item We propose a simple model to analyze age--redshift relations of cosmic chronometers at different stellar velocity dispersion $\sigma_\star$ regimes.
+By assuming a flat $\Lambda$CDM universe, we obtain $H_0=72^{+27}_{-19}~\kmsMpc$ and a typical formation time of $\tf=3.2^{+1.8}_{-1.3}$~Gyr after the big bang for the high $\sigma_\star$ ($>215~\kms$) subsample.
+In this second approach, it will be crucial to improve the reliability of galaxy's absolute ages using very high-quality spectra combined with up-to-date stellar population models. \end{enumerate}

+This work demonstrates that it is possible to extend the cosmic chronometer approach by performing a detailed study of the stellar populations of individual galaxies with spectral indices, providing at the same time information on galaxy evolution and cosmology.
+In view of the extremely interesting constraints to $H_0$ from gravitational waves \citep[e.g., GW170817;][]{Abbott2017} and of the improvements expected in the near future, an important step forward will be the combination of CC and GW analyses to reconstruct for the first time a cosmology-independent measurement of the expansion history of the Universe from $z\sim 0$ to $z\sim2$.